Splenic marginal zone lymphoma

-Splenic marginal zone lymphoma (SMZL) is a type of cancer (specifically a lymphoma) made up of B-cells that replace the normal architecture of the white pulp of the spleen.
+Splenic marginal zone lymphoma (SMZL) is a type of marginal zone lymphoma, a cancer made up of B-cells that replace the normal architecture of the white pulp of the spleen.
 The neoplastic cells are both small lymphocytes and larger, transformed lymphoblasts, and they invade the mantle zone of splenic follicles and erode the marginal zone, ultimately invading the red pulp of the spleen.
 Frequently, the bone marrow and splenic hilar lymph nodes are involved along with the peripheral blood.
 The neoplastic cells circulating in the peripheral blood are termed villous lymphocytes due to their characteristic appearance.

 Cause

 The cell of origin is postulated to be a post-germinal center B-cell with an unknown degree of differentiation.
 SMZL is a form of cancer known to be associated with Hepatitis C virus infection.

 Molecular biology

 Immunophenotype

 The relevant markers that define the immunophenotype for SMZL are shown in the adjacent table.